cxumol/tg2md-bot/README.md

 Telegram bot converting Telegram's rich text to Markdown.

-Technical details can be found on the blog post https://xirtam.cxumol.com/tg-to-md/.
+Relevant technical details can be found on the blog post https://xirtam.cxumol.com/tg-to-md/.

 ## Preview